Division/College: College of Education, Health & Human Sciences

 Employee Category: Classified

 Full/Part Time: Full Time

-Preferred Qualifications: Education: Masters Degree in Early Childhood Education, Elementary Education, Child Development or any masters degree with at least 30 ECE related credits.
+Preferred Qualifications: Education: Bachelor Degree in Early Childhood Education, Elementary Education, Child Development or any bachelor degree with at least 36 ECE related college credits.

 Use correct spelling, punctuation, and grammar in composing written statements;

 Posting Number: SP003713P

 Special Instructions: Applicants need to address each individual required qualification, along with preferred qualifications that apply, in the letter of qualification.

 Applications received before January 8, 2023 will receive first consideration.
 Position will remain open until a suitable pool of candidates is identified.